citp/privacy-policy-historical/p/ph/pho/photos.com.md

-> *The following text is extracted and transformed from the photos.com privacy policy that was archived on 2014-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120044955id_/http%3A//www.photos.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the photos.com privacy policy that was archived on 2015-06-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150609000233id_/http%3A//www.photos.com/privacy.html) for the most accurate reproduction.*

-# Photos.com: Posters, Art Prints, Framed Art and Wall Art
+# Privacy Policy - Photos.com

 ## PHOTOS.COM PRIVACY POLICY